title-banner-placement-agreements

 OCP assists ASU in proudly partnering with numerous sponsoring organizations nationwide to offer our students diverse internship opportunities.
 Internships are an extension of the classroom experience and assist students toward attaining their long-term career goals.

 Using one of ASU’s SPA templates expedites the review process.
 There are instances wherein the sponsor requires the use of their organization’s agreement form.
-Sponsor-generated agreements should be referred to OCP’s Saudia Rodriques-Hill for review.

 ASU Administrators and Staff